AtulSingh26/Terraform_Assignment/README.md

 `tags`: This property specifies a list of tags to associate with the VPC.
 `Name`: This tag key specifies the name of the VPC.

- The code block for this is present in `main.tf`.
+ The code block for this is present in `vpc.tf`.

 #### Output: